 Published or unpublished work must be attached to creative writing proposals.

 Please do not submit original or unique items, as these materials may not be returned.
-If you are submitting non-text materials, please send them to PSC-CUNY Research Award Program, Research Foundation of CUNY, 230 West 41st St., 7th Fl., New York, NY 10036.
+If you are submitting non-text materials, please send them to PSC-CUNY Research Award Program, Research Foundation/CUNY, 230 West 41st St., 7th Fl., New York, NY 10036.

 Investigators should submit a list of their relevant publications and experience over the past five years.
 A curriculum vitae should not be attached.

-In the Other Funding section, applicants should provide a complete list of awards and grants received over the past five years in the four sections provided.
+In the Research Awards section, applicants should provide a complete list of awards and grants received over the past five years.
 These should include past PSC-CUNY Awards, current external grants/awards, external grants/awards resulting from PSC-CUNY funding and external awards/grants under review or in preparation.
 Please state the start and end-date, title and funding source, amount and your role on the grant.
 The PSC-CUNY Research Award Program is not intended to replace external funding for projects; applicants are expected to attempt to secure other sources of support.